husarion/rosbot-docker/demo/README.md

 # Demos

-These docker compose yaml configruations present how to run autonomous mapping and navigation with ROSbot and [Navigation2](https://navigation.ros.org/) stack.
+These docker compose yaml configruations present how to run autonomous mapping and navigation demo with ROSbot and [Navigation2](https://navigation.ros.org/) stack.

 There are two phases:

-1. Navigation and creating a map - by using [slam-toolbox](https://github.com/SteveMacenski/slam_toolbox)
+1. **Creating a map** - navigation and creating a map by using [slam-toolbox](https://github.com/SteveMacenski/slam_toolbox)
-2. Navigation based on created map - with [AMCL](https://navigation.ros.org/configuration/packages/configuring-amcl.html)
+2. **Localization on an already created map** - Navigation based on created map - with [AMCL](https://navigation.ros.org/configuration/packages/configuring-amcl.html)

 Both cases are presented below in three setups:

-1. In a Local Area Network (LAN) - robot running navigation stack and laptop running RViz are in the same Wi-Fi network
+1. In a Local Area Network (LAN) - robot running navigation stack and PC / laptop running RViz are in the same Wi-Fi network.
 2. Over the Internet (VPN) - robot and laptop can be in separate networks.
-3. Gazebo simulation
+3. Gazebo simulation.

 ## Quick start (Physical ROSbot)